StefMa/TrelloZeitIntegration/README.md

 * Replace the `TRELLO_API_KEY` with your [**Trello API-KEY**](https://trello.com/app-key)
 * Replace the `TRELLO_USERNAME` with your **Trello username**

+## Deploy to Now

+Simply run you favorite command `now`.
-Now you should be able to use this code in your Zeit Integration.
+The `index.go` file will be uploaded and can be used in your Zeit Integration.